Master of Occupational Therapy (M.O.T.)

 Occupational therapy students are provided a number of different clinical experiences during the course of the program.
 Level I rotations are concurrent with the academic program.
 Level II rotations are full time for 12 weeks each during the Spring Quarter of the second year, and the Fall Quarter of the third year.

-To view the percentage of new graduates who passed the NBCOT examination for 2013, click on the secure link, below:
+To view the percentage of new graduates who passed the NBCOT examination for the past years, click on the secure link, below:

 According to the National Board for Certification in Occupational Therapy (NBCOT)*, the top ten areas of practice for primary OT employment are:

 OT Professional Education and/or Research

 *NBCOT.
 (2012).
 Practice Analysis of the Occupational Therapist Registered Executive Summary. http://nbcot.org/pdf/OTR_ExecSumm_PA_2012.pdf, accessed 8/28/2013.

 Occupational Therapy is a registered and/or licensed profession in all 50 states.
 To become licensed to practice as an occupational therapist in most states (including Arizona), a student must graduate from an ACOTE-accredited or approved educational program and pass the national certification examination for the occupational therapist administered by NBCOT.
 Most states require status as an occupational therapist registered (OTR) to become a licensed occupational therapist (OTR/L).
 Most states require licensure in order to practice.
 A prior felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.